 Foster positive self-talk and challenge negative thought patterns.
 Replace self-criticism with self-compassion, understanding that imperfections are part of being human.

 Surround yourself with a supportive and calming environment.
-By maintaining a calm attitude, you learn to encounter personal attacks with grace and dignity, for constructive communication, and encourage others to follow suit.
+Maintaining a calm attitude teaches you to encounter personal attacks with grace and dignity, to use constructive communication, and to encourage others to follow suit.

 FAQS